MYaseen208/VetResearchLMM/README.md

 # VetResearchLMM
 ## Introduction

-**VetResearchLMM** has R  codes and data sets for Linear Mixed Models.
-An Introduction with applications in Veterinary Research by Duchateau, L. and Janssen, P. and Rowlands, G. J. (1998).
+**VetResearchLMM** has R  codes and data sets for Linear Mixed Models: An Introduction with applications in Veterinary Research by Duchateau, L. and Janssen, P. and Rowlands, G. J.

 ## Installation
 Use **devtools** to install the development version from Github: